joe7575/signs_bot/manual_EN.md

 ## Signs

-You simply control the direction of the bot by means of the 'turn left' and 'turn right' signs (signs with the arrow).
+You control the direction of the bot using the "turn left" and "turn right" signs (signs with the arrow).
 The bot can run over steps (one block up/down).
 But there are also commands to move the bot up and down.

 It is not necessary to mark a way back to the box.
 With the command 'turn_off' the bot will turn off and be back in his box from every position.
 The same applies if you turn off the bot by the box menu.
 If the bot reaches a sign from the wrong direction (from back or sides) the sign will be ignored.
-The bot will walk over.
+The bot will simply step over the sign.

 All predefined signs have a menu with a list of the bot commands.
 These signs can't be changed, but you can craft and program your own signs.
 For this you